Calliari/kubernetes/README.md

-# kubernetes 1.21 version
+# kubernetes 1.21 version (Building a Kubernetes Cluster)
 This is a kubernetes cluster from scratch

 For this simple cluster to work 3 servers are needed.
- - 1 for kubernetes master
+ - 1 for kubernetes master  (control-plane)
- - 1 for kubernetes node 1
+ - 1 for kubernetes node 1  (worker-node)
- - 1 for kubernetes node 2
+ - 1 for kubernetes node 2  (worker-node)

 ```